nyannickandre/Project1_ML/README.md

         The current parameter DEGREE_JET[i] is the optimal degree for the modified ridge regression, and should be replaced by DEGREE if another method is used

-    -   Currently the weights are obtained with a basic ridge_regression applied on each sub-dataset using the following lines of code:
+    -   Currently the weights are obtained with a basic ridge_regression applied on each sub-dataset using the following line of code:

                 w, _ = ridge_regression(y_j[i], tx_train, LAMBDA_JET[i])

-         In the case another method is user, the user can comment the line above and uncomment one of the commented lines within the loop to call one of the other ML methods implemented.
+         In the case another method is used, the user can comment the line above and uncomment one of the commented lines within the loop to call one of the other ML methods implemented.
         Note that the following line needs to be uncommented for all methods requiring initial weights as input.

             initial_w = np.full(tx_train.shape[1], 10e-6)